Dean of the School of Psychology, Counseling, and Family Therapy, Associate Professor, Sarah Hall

 PSYC 749.
 Stats: Correlation & Reg.
 (3 Credits)

-An introduction to advanced multivariate statistics including multivariate regression and statistical modeling procedures including SLM/HLM with an emphasis on learning statistical methodologies that facilitate comprehension and ellucidation of underlying mechanisms in clinical psychology.
+An introduction to advanced multivariate statistics including multivariate regression and statistical modeling procedures including SLM/HLM with an emphasis on learning statistical methodologies that facilitate comprehension and elucidation of underlying mechanisms in clinical psychology.
 This is a doctoral level course representing the final class in a research and statistics sequence.

 PSYC 753.
 Psychopathology.
 (3 Credits)